 Advertising and Promotions (line B-8): Include all expenses incurred for any marketing activity.
 Include expenses incurred for advertising and promoting the title agency.
 Also include expenses incurred for activities that educate participants about the business of title insurance and the state and federal laws by which the business of title insurance is regulated.

-Employee Travel, Lodging & Education (line B-9) Include all expenses for business travel, including meals and short-term vehicle rentals while in travel status.
+Employee Travel, Lodging & Education (line B-9): Include all expenses for business travel, including meals and short-term vehicle rentals while in travel status.
 Include employee training expenses.
 Do NOT include long-term vehicle leases that should be reported on line B-19.

 Insurance (line B-10): Include general insurance such as automobile, property, liability, workers compensation, E&O or fidelity, and title agent and escrow officer bonds.
 Do NOT include group insurance plans.
 Report group insurance plans on line B-2.